ZacHack/Alias/README.md

 Alias
 =====

-Plugin for PocketMine that keeps tracks of all of a players usernames
+Plugin for PocketMine that keeps track of all the usernames a player uses